pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

-This isn't to say these are minor issues or worth ignoring, just that if you look at the representations of men and women in any fiction, or their comparative presence in any history book, or their representation in power structures (CEO's, elected officials, religious authorities, casting directors/screenwriters/directors, &amp;c) -- look at _anything_, and it's pretty clear we've got a lot of ground to make up, and things still are much harder, from a social standpoint, for women than men on the respect and autonomy front.
+This isn't to say these are minor issues or worth ignoring, just that if you look at the representations of men and women in any fiction, or their comparative presence in any history book, or their representation in power structures (CEO's, elected officials, religious authorities, casting directors/screenwriters/directors, newspaper columnists &amp;c) -- look at _anything_, and it's pretty clear we've got a lot of ground to make up, and things still are much harder, from a social standpoint, for women than men on the respect and autonomy front.